The Third Zone

 The first approach creates a silo mentality.
 Yes, the organization has a team and yes, each person is primarily concerned about how well he/she does in their job.
 However, they leave the overall concern about company success to the person at the top.

 The second approach is akin to the sports world’s approach to building a winning effort.
-All have a constant awareness of their being just one cog on a wheel.
+All have a constant awareness of their being bus_team1113just one cog on a wheel.
 And they know that in order to drive successfully, they must be fully aligned with all of all others if they are to create a smooth and successful ride.
 This is a team in ‘game’ and that’s what achieving the greatest win requires.

 As you look at your own organization, department or division, what kind of a team are you playing on?
 Maybe it’s worth exploring.